Pulse Biosciences Inc. (PLSE) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Pulse Biosciences Inc. (PLSE) is $5.00, The public float for PLSE is 16.12M, and currently, short sellers hold a 11.13% ratio of that floaft.
-The average trading volume of PLSE on July 27, 2023 was 144.67K shares.
+The average price estimated by analysts for PLSE is $5.00, The public float for PLSE is 7.91M, and at present, short sellers hold a 22.69% of that float.
+The average trading volume of PLSE on July 31, 2023 was 146.15K shares.

 PLSE’s Market Performance